Cray-HPE/docs-csm/troubleshooting/known_issues/sms_health_check.md

 **Resolution**:

 Configure the Cray CLI before running tests.
-See:
+For information on how to do this, see the following resources:

 * [Cray command line interface](../../operations/validate_csm_health.md#0-cray-command-line-interface)
 * [Configure the Cray CLI](../../operations/configure_cray_cli.md)